mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 **43 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
-The scheduled volume is down for this first week of November and after the workout [yesterday](ironman2021-44weeksout), I will be focusing on **recovery** and **remaining consistent**.
-This looks like the first time back in the pool for me since March.
+The scheduled volume is down for this first week of November.
+After the workout [yesterday](ironman2021-44weeksout), I will be focusing on **remaining consistent** and **recovery**.
+This will be the first time back in the pool for me since March.

 ## SUMMARY
 I feel like was...